Attention Residuals: Making Residual Connections Attention-Like

 1. The One-Sentence Version

-This technical report asks a very sharp question:
+This technical report raises a question:

 If the Transformer has already replaced recurrence with attention along the sequence dimension, why is information aggregation along the depth dimension still stuck with fixed addition?